abhatia08/bios611-project/README.md

 make figures/fig_bivariate_api
 ```
 ### 4. Make the shiny visualization (primary output for this project)
-:construction: _Note: This was more useful for the purposes of the project compared to a static report, and was a more interesting way to display and interact with the data.
-This dashboard will be hopefully maintained beyond the scope of the class, and the code and source data will evolve over time accordingly._ :construction:
+_Note: This was more useful for the purposes of the project compared to a static report, and was a more interesting way to display and interact with the data.
+This dashboard will be hopefully maintained beyond the scope of the class, and the code and source data will evolve over time accordingly._
 ```
 make shiny
 ```

 ### 5. Make the final report
 :construction: _Note: For this project, the intended primary output was the shiny dashboard.
-However, the final report includes the proposal that laid out the objectives for this analysis_ :construction:
+However, the final report includes the proposal that laid out the objectives for this analysis.
+Subsequent versions may include additional analysis_ :construction:
 ```
 make report.pdf
 ```